 All of the glass manufacturers we use also produce original glass for other car manufacturers.
 Each piece of glass contains a signature stamp with the watermark of the car manufacturer, as well as DOT inspection numbers, tint specifications, and the name of the company that made the glass, essentially known as an “aftermarket manufacturer”.
 Our preferred vendors are Pilkington, Sisecam, and Sekurit, among others.

-At McConnell Auto Glass, we offer ADAS calibration in Raleigh, Garner, Clayton, Fuquay-Varina, Wake Forest, Knightdale, Benson, Dunn, Coats, Lillington, Angier, Cary, Holly Springs, Apex, Morrisville, Four Oaks, Smithfield, Durham, Willow Springs, Rolesville, and Zebulon, North Carolina.
+At McConnell Auto Glass, we offer ADAS calibration in Raleigh, Garner, Clayton, Fuquay-Varina, Wake Forest, Knightdale, Benson, Dunn, Coats, Lillington, Angier, Cary, Holly Springs, Apex, Morrisville, Four Oaks, Smithfield, Durham, Willow Springs, Zebulon, Chapel Hill, Wendell, Sanford, Youngsville, Goldsboro, and Rolesville, North Carolina.